Backpage Sex Trafficking Lawsuit

 What Are the Steps for Victims to Submit Claims Under the Backpage Settlement?

 The Backpage settlement provides sex trafficking survivors with a predefined method to obtain compensation which does not require them to initiate an independent legal case.
 The legal system created this process to assist victims in navigating the court system while making it easier for them to achieve justice.
-Many survivors experience difficulties with their initial step because it is too demanding for them to handle.
-The claims process explanation helps people understand their situation better and builds their trust while they begin to manage their situation.

 Steps to Submit a Claim Under the Backpage Settlement